RIA Advanced Pillar Designations

 Multiple Certifications

-If you hold multiple pillar designations, the newly gain certification will automatically be placed on the same certification cycle as the currently held certification(s).
+If you hold multiple pillar designations, the newly gained certification will automatically be placed on the same certification cycle as the currently held certification(s).
 Starting with the June 30, 2019 renewal window, the renewal date of the CR would determine the renewal date for all earned certifications moving forward.
-For dual certificants with no CR, the default renewal date will become that of the first attained certification.
-Moving forward, all new dual, triple or quadruple certifications will assume the certification renewal date of the first attained certification.
+For dual certificates with no CR, the default renewal date will become that of the first attained certification.
+Moving forward, all new dual, triple, or quadruple certifications will assume the certification renewal date of the first attained certification.

 Required CEs and Fees for RIA Advanced Designations